Everything You Need to Become a Pearl Expert

 The name "Akoya" refers to the most famous of all pearl producing oysters, the Japanese Akoya, which are primarily cultivated in oceans off the coasts of Japan and China.

 South Sea—When it comes to pearls, size matters.
-South Sea pearls are the largest and rarest of the cultured pearls – making them the most valuable.
-White & silver colored South Sea pearls come from the coastline of North-Western Australia, while golden colored ones are more prevalent in the Philippines and Indonesia.
+South Sea Pearls are the largest and rarest of the cultured pearls – making them the most valuable.
+White & silver colored South Sea Pearls come from the coastline of North-Western Australia, while golden colored ones are more prevalent in the Philippines and Indonesia.

 Tahitian— Tahitian Saltwater Cultured Pearls come in a range of colors from white to black.
-The most beloved of these are black pearls, formed by black lipped oysters.
+The most beloved of these are Black Pearls, formed by black lipped oysters.
 These pearls are primarily grown around the islands of French Polynesia (the most popular of which is Tahiti).

 The term ‘Freshwater Pearls’ refers to pearls that are farmed and or grown in a non-saline (Not-salty) bodies of water, like a freshwater lake or pond.
 These pearls are almost completely solid Nacre, meaning Freshwater Pearls are extremely durable!

 For over 70 years, Honora has specialized in sourcing Freshwater Pearls of the highest possible quality.
 Being the largest importer of Freshwater Pearls in the US, we have the inside connections to the finest Freshwater Cultured Pearl farms around the globe.
-This means we get first choice for the most beautiful pearls and the most glorious colors -- at the very best prices!
+This means we get first choice for the most beautiful pearls in the most glorious colors -- at the very best prices!

 Once we’ve selected the cream of the crop, we pass the savings along to YOU, our beloved customers!

+Pearls naturally occur in nearly every color of the rainbow.
 In addition to the brilliant colors Mother Nature chooses for naturally occurring pearls, Honora has worked for many years to develop a process that creates rich, unique pearl colors.

 Pearl Shapes & Sizes